neolp/itmp/README.md

 "Request" MUST be a random, ephemeral ID chosen by the Subscriber and used to correlate the Broker's response with the request.

-"Options" MUST be a dictionary that allows to provide additional subscription request Options in a extensible way.
+"Options" MUST be a dictionary that allows to provide additional subscription request Options in an extensible way.
 This is described further below.

 "Topic" is the topic the Subscriber wants to subscribe to and MUST be an URI.